Introduction to CSS Positioning

 and fixed

-, remember to set position: relative
+, remember to setposition: relative

-on a parent element to create a positioning context.
+on a parent element to create a positioning context. - Overusing fixed positioning: Fixed elements can cause issues on mobile devices, especially with virtual keyboards.

 overflow